 So today is Purple Day for Epilepsy - a charitable event started in 2008 by Cassidy Megan to raise awareness for epilepsy, a mental disorder characterised by overwhelming electrical activity in the brain that can lead to seizures of many intensities, from minor losses of focus and memory to violent fits that affect the entire body.
 It's surprisingly common, with over 50 million suffering from it worldwide, many of whom continue to struggle finding a solution for seizure prevention.
 Doctors continue to research epilepsy even as we speak, and hundreds of medications exist, though success rates fluctuate so much that treating the disorder is still a brutal challenge to this day.

 For me, seizures began towards the end of 2012 as minor bursts of elation, which made me feel hyperactive and upbeat.
 Throughout the next year, they maintained the elated trademarks, but were joined by new worrying effects of memory loss, slurred speech, loss of concentration, and vacant behaviour.
 Following this, I suffered my first tonic clonic fit on March 19, 2014, whilst, believe it or not, playing Pokémon cards with a close friend of mine.
-The seizure began when I went to the bathroom, and felt a strange aura overwhelm me, and from there I remembered nothing until being woken up by paramedics with my head feeling like it was being smashed repeatedly with a mallet.
-According to those who witnessed it, I had reentered my room and asked my friend if there was a way to lock the door, before abruptly collapsing in front of him.
+The seizure began when I went to the bathroom; I felt a strange aura overwhelm me, and from there I remembered nothing until being woken up by paramedics with my head feeling like it was being smashed repeatedly with a mallet.
+According to those who witnessed it, I had reentered my room and asked my friend if there was a way to lock the door, before abruptly collapsing and fitting in front of him.

 The cause for epilepsy in people is never clear - my scans showed the left hemisphere of my brain was slightly malformed, but this isn't always a direct cause.
-The development of the disorder has nothing to do with poor health or a bad lifestyle, though keeping healthy does help to reduce and eventually avoid seizures on a regular basis.
-As previously said, a minor seizure is usually just characterised by the person looking vacant, saying something quite strange, and then slowly recovering and returning to normal - while they may remember the moments before the seizure, anything that happened during it is generally forgotten.
+The development of the disorder has nothing to do with poor health or a bad lifestyle, though of course keeping healthy does help to reduce and eventually avoid seizures on a regular basis.
+As previously said, a minor seizure is usually just characterised by the person looking vacant, perhaps saying something quite strange, and then slowly recovering and returning to normal - while they may remember the moments before the seizure, anything that happened during it is generally forgotten.
 A fit, as is well known, has the person shuddering violently, their entire body losing control of itself, followed by a brief moment of unconsciousness and then a slow recovery.
 Victims should never be touched while fitting except to help them avoid injury, and placing them in the recovery position when knocked out is the next crucial step until they wake up.

 I hate the notion of trying to seek sympathy with such a disorder, because it is both insulting and inappropriate, and while epilepsy has had a severe impact on my life, it doesn't mean I have a bad one.
 One of the worst parts was before it was even diagnosed - I passed my driving test in December 2013, three months before my first fit and eventual diagnosis, and so I had absolutely no idea what these strange losses of focus were.
-This was the case dating back to the end of 2012 when they began in smaller doses and at lower intensities; I assumed I was dehydrated, didn't sleep well enough, or perhaps my glasses were outdated and new prescription was needed to avoid strain on my declining eyesight.
-Soon after diagnosis, I of course had to surrender my license, and the general rule is that it will not be given back until at least one year of being seizure free.
+This was the case dating back to the end of 2012 when they began in smaller doses and at lower intensities; I assumed I was dehydrated, didn't sleep well enough, or perhaps my glasses were outdated and so new prescription was needed to avoid strain on my declining eyesight.
+Soon after diagnosis, I of course had to surrender my license, and the general rule of thumb is that it cannot be reacquired until at least one year of being seizure free.
 A compromise is thankfully met as I was issued a bus pass which allows me to get any bus in the UK for free outside of rush hour, and can also apply for discount rail fares.

 |Wearing security bracelets such as this is always a good idea in public in case urgent help is needed.|